epfl-cs358/2025fa-SLAMaleykoum/README.md

 **Primary Mission**: Execute precise vehicle control and maintain high-frequency local pose tracking.

-**Operating Frequency**: 50-100 Hz for control loops

 **Core Responsibilities**:
 - Execute Pure Pursuit path following algorithm
 - Handle emergency stop commands and maneuvers to escape when stuck
-- Aggregate sensor data (odometry, IMU) and forward to ESP-1
+- Aggregate sensor data (odometry, IMU) to follow the position of the car and forward to ESP-1

 ### Shared mecanisms (`common/`)